erilu/pubmed-abstract-compiler/README.md

 ## Conclusion

-Here, I have shown you how to use the NCBI E-Utilities `esearch` and `efetch` to download abstracts from PubMed, as well as how to write a Python script to batch download all abstracts corresponding to a keyword search.
+Here, I have shown you how to use the NCBI E-utilities `esearch` and `efetch` to download abstracts from PubMed, as well as how to write a Python script to batch download all abstracts corresponding to a keyword search.

 The file `pubmed_extractor.py` in this repository contains the Python script that we wrote above, but will also allow the user to input their desired keyword search.
 Running the script by typing `python pubmed_extractor.py` into your terminal should prompt you for a keyword to download PubMed abstracts for.
 The script will then dump your abstracts into `abstracts.csv`.

 ### References
 Sayers E. The E-utilities In-Depth: Parameters, Syntax and More.
 2009 May 29.
-In: Entrez Programming Utilities Help.
+In: Entrez Programming utilities Help.
 Bethesda (MD): National Center for Biotechnology Information (US); 2010-.Available from: http://www.ncbi.nlm.nih.gov/books/NBK25499/